 Learning & Teaching Activities

-1. Watch the ‘Pre-reading video’ in the relevant week on MyUni (don't worry, it’s short)
+1. Watch the ‘Pre-reading video’ in the relevant week on MyUni (it’s short)

 2. Scan the ‘Pre-lecture quiz’ items so you know what information you are looking for when you start the readings